The Unknown Illustrations by Edward Hopper

 When we think of opera, art is not the first thing that comes to mind.
 Opera simply means “work” and it can sometimes seem over-the-top and old-fashioned to our modern tastes.
-However, when we consider that opera has been continuously performed since the 1600s, we have to stop and ask, what makes opera so successful?
+However, when we consider that opera has been continuously performed since the 17th century, we have to stop and ask, what makes opera so successful?
 What is it about opera that still moves audiences and performers, even today?

 You are dressed in your finest, sitting in your theater seat and the stage lights come on.
 The conductor steps onto his platform to an ovation, raises the baton.
 The world stops breathing for a brief moment before music fills the whole room.
 It’s the beginning of an adventure!

 In his class, How to Listen to and Understand Great Opera, Professor Robert Greenberg defines opera as:

 (…) a drama which combines soliloquy, dialogue, scenery and action and continuous or nearly continuous music—the whole always greater than the parts.

 Robert Greenberg, in: How To Listen and Understand Great Opera.

 The earliest antecedent of opera is the Greek tragedy.
 According to Aristotle, the purpose of tragedy is to bring about catharsis in the spectators.
 This means that the action should move the audience to pity and fear, to purge them of these emotions.
 They could then leave the theater uplifted, with an increased understanding of humanity and their place in the world.